-The Museum at Colindale was once part of the RAF Hendon station and before that, one of the first civilian airfields.
+The Museum at Colindale was once part of the RAF Hendon station, and before that, one of the first civilian airfields.
 In 1914, the aerodrome was requisitioned for Home Defence during the First World War.
 Hendon became a Royal Naval Air Station, training new pilots in the flying schools on site.
 Operations ceased after the end of the Great War.

-From 1927 to 1939 Hendon housed No. 601 Squadron, nicknamed the ‘Millionaires’ Squadron’ due to the wealth and upper social class of its volunteers.
+From 1927 to 1939, Hendon housed No. 601 Squadron, nicknamed the ‘Millionaires’ Squadron’ due to the wealth and upper social class of its volunteers.
 In 1939, the outbreak of war saw Hendon once again become an operational RAF station, home to No. 24 Transport and Communications Squadron.
 RAF Hendon also served briefly as a fighter station during the Battle of Britain.
 The last flight to Hendon in 1968, before the museums opened in 1972.
-Soon afterwards, the runways were removed to make way for a housing estate.
+Soon afterward, the runways were removed to make way for a housing estate.

 Highlights of the Royal Air Force Museum London